 "How do I submit a longplay?" and "What are the rules for Longplays?" are questions often heard on this site recently.
 Despite Mad-Matt's attempt to explain the rules, these questions still appear.
-It's almost 2016 and the rules have changed quite a bit since the site has first started.
-I'm Brian0451 and I'm going to try to explain the instructions and rules of how to get a longplay up with standards set in 2015.
+As you might know, the rules have changed quite a bit since the site has first started.
+I'm Brian0451 and I'm going to try to explain the instructions and rules of how to get a longplay up with current standards.

-First, you'll need to go to our IRC room and chat with one of the administrators.
-(ScHlAuChi or Mad-Matt).
+First, you'll need to go to our Discord server and chat with one of the administrators (ScHlAuChi, MadMatty, Spazbo4 or KAGE-008).
 Let them know you'd like to be a longplayer and what game you plan on doing.
 You will then be given instructions on what to do.
 The basic rundown of what they may say is stated below.

 Depending on what system the game you would like to record is on, the rules for recording vary.
-If it's a console, then it is recommended that you use an HD-PVR capable of capturing in 1080p60 or 720p60.
-The Avermedia Extremecap u3 is a good recorder, as well as the Hauppauge.
+If it's a console, then it is recommended that you use a good capture device capable of capturing in 1080p60 or 720p60, or even 4k60.
+The Avermedia Live Gamer line is recommended, as well as Elgato.